dangrie158/email-categorization-thesis/source/12_chapter_4.md

 Since both, the TF and TF-IDF vectorizer, do not order the words according to their appearance in the vectorized document, they both represent the document as a bag of words.

-@basavaraju2010novel have successfully demonstrated the usefulness of such simple vectorizers when clustering mail data for the binary classification task spam detection.
+@basavaraju2010novel have successfully demonstrated the usefulness of such simple vectorizers when clustering email data for the binary classification task of spam detection.
 However, these vector representations use simple representations for the words.
-Since each word is only encoded as a *count*, each word can be considered to have the same distance to each other.
+Since each word is only encoded as a *count*, it can be considered to have the same distance to all other words in the vocabulary.
 Therefore, the tokens `Dog`, `Cat` and `Car` all have the same distance to each other, since their representations in the vector space are all orthogonal.

 ### Document Vectors from word2vec {#sec:clustersum}

 Since the objective of word2vec is to learn good vector representations of the words in the corpus, a natural idea is to use these embeddings in the vectorization of the documents.

 A simple way to create a document representation from word vectors is to calculate the sum of all word vectors that appear in the document.
 This yields document vectors whose length are dependent on the number of words in the document.
-Since the length of a document is generally not an important feature of the document ([@Manning:IntroductionToInformationRetrieval:2008, pp. 129-131]), the vector is also normalized by its length.
+Since the length of a document is generally not an important feature of the document ([@Manning:IntroductionToInformationRetrieval:2008, pp. 129-131]), the vector is also normalized to a length of 1.
 The vectorization rule is then given by (@sumword2doc) where $K$ is the number of words in the document and $w2v(x)$ is the vector for word $x$ in the word2vec model.

 (@sumword2doc) $$ \vec { d } =\frac { 1 }{ K } \sum _{ k=1 }^{ K }{ w2v({ w }_{ d,k }) } $$

-Due to the associative property of the summation of the vectors, the document vector loses all information about in which order the words appeared.
+Due to the associative property of the summation of the vectors, the document vector loses all information about the order the words appeared in.
 Therefore, this technique also uses a BOW approach.

 To take into consideration that not all words have the same significance, the inverse document frequency can be used to weight individual words just like in the TF-IDF vector. (@sumword2devidf) shows the vectorization rule with the IDF of each word considered.